 What to expect in this article:

-- How enterprise information governance is the surest path for making data a key asset for business growth and innovation
+- How enterprise information governance makes data a key asset for business growth and innovation

-- 7 building blocks for success with information governance
+- 7 tips for success with information governance

 Why is Information Governance Important?